Shinjita/flood-evacuation-network-analysis-qgis/README.md

 ## Project Purpose

 Flood events require **rapid, repeatable, and reliable evacuation planning**.
 Manual GIS workflows are often too slow and error-prone during emergencies.
-This project demonstrates how **GIS automation** can be used to:

-⏱️ **Reduce analysis time**
-🔁 **Ensure consistency across scenarios**
-⚡ **Enable rapid re-running of evacuation modelling as conditions change**

-The project is framed as an **applied urban risk and resilience analysis**, suitable for emergency management, urban planning, and spatial decision-support systems.
+This project demonstrates how **GIS automation** can be use to an **applied urban risk and resilience analysis**, suitable for emergency management, urban planning, and spatial decision-support systems.

 ## What This Project Does
 At a high level, the workflow:

 1. Identifies flood-affected areas using buffered flood polygons